amrtaher1234/incorta-plotter/README.md

 I tried my best to unit test everything and I created a wrapper around my `index.tsx` main component to test components that depend on the app's initiation.

 I have not tested everything due to time and I choosed to implement first then add tests later on.

+## Final Note

+I used `Typescript` here cause simply it makes coding and testing my code a lot easier and because I simply enjoy coding with it.